Intus Healthcare’s writers, customer service team, and sleep experts review and ensure this information is accurate.

 For many CPAP machine users, the air pressure is too cold, drying their nasal passages and throat.
 Humidification is a proven solution for those struggling to become comfortable with their CPAP.
 Adding a humidifier will warm the air being delivered and therefore moisten your sinuses.

-Heated hose or CPAP hose fleece
+Add a heated hose or CPAP hose fleece

 Top Tip: Tuck your CPAP tube under the covers to keep it warm.